Chapter 171. CDC-EEM Target USB driver

 straightforward.
 The essential starting point is to incorporate the

-CDC-EEM eCos package (CYGPKG_DEVS_ETH_USB_CDCEEM
+CDC-EEM eCos package (CYGPKG_DEVS_ETH_USB_CDCEEM) into

 your configuration.